mecsbalint/workbooks/workbooks/module_python.md

 * What is the difference between `is` and `==` in Python?

     : In Python `is` is an identity operator and checks if the two variables of its sides are pointed to the exact same object.
 The `==` equality operator on the other hand checks the values of the objects and returns a `bool` accordingly.
+In a more technical way the equality operator will call the `__eq__()` dunder function on the element on the left with the element on the right as an argument.

 * What is `None` in Python?